mhagstrand/slate/source/includes/_themes_style_editor.md

 ### <span class="jumptarget"> theme.less </span>

 The file that ultimately gets compiled into `theme.css`.
-This just uses `@import` to include the other three LESS files for compilation.
-The Style Editor will read this file for instructions on how to compile your styles using LESS.
+This just uses `@import` to include the other three Less files for compilation.
+The Style Editor will read this file for instructions on how to compile your styles using Less.

-Compiling your LESS files
+Compiling your Less files

 Once you have finished working on your `.less` files, _don’t forget to compile them!_ If you are using the command line, you should be doing something similar to: